 - Term of Duration: Perpetual means the entity intends to exist forever.
 Some entities will instead choose a specified end date.

-- Principal Office: This could be the physical address of the business, or it could be an address where business records are stored.
+- Principal Office: This could be the business’s physical address or the address where business records are stored.

 - Annual Report Due Date